-The ratings for the City's general obligation, lease revenue, enterprise debt, and the successor agency tax allocation bonds are summarized in Appendix C.
+The ratings for the City's general obligation and enterprise debt, CSJFA lease revenue and the successor agency tax allocation bonds are summarized in Appendix C.

-The City's current general obligation credit ratings are Aa1/AA+/rom Moody's, S&P, and Fitch, respectively.
-The City remains one of the highest rated large cities (with populations over 250,000) in California and third highest among the nation's ten largest cities.
-The ratings continue to reflect the diversity of the local economy anchored by a strong technology presence and sound financial operations and strong budgetary practices.
+The City's current general obligation credit ratings are Aa1/AA+/AA+ from Moody's, S&P, and Fitch, respectively.
+These credit ratings were confirmed by Moody's in August 2020 and by S&P and Fitch in September 2020, remain unchanged from the prior year and are the third highest among the nation's ten largest cities.
+The ratings continue to reflect the diversity of the local economy anchored by a strong technology presence, sound financial management and prudent budgetary practices.
 Overall, the maintenance of these ratings translates to significant interest cost savings in the City's debt program which in turn benefit the taxpayers of the San José community.